prjemian/spec2nexus/docs/source/plugin.rst

   * write the function
   * register the function with spec_obj.addPostProcessor(key_name, the_function) in the handler's :meth:`process`

-.. [#] It is possible to overwrite the default regular expression match in the subclass with a custom match function.
+.. [#] It is possible to override the default regular expression match in the subclass with a custom match function.
 See the :meth:`spec2nexus.control_lines.spec_common_handlers.SPEC_DataLine.match_key()` method for an example.